-The St Andrews Covid Helpdesk is available to answer questions from students, staff and members of the public.
+The St Andrews Covid Helpdesk is available to answer questions from students, parents and staff.

-The University has also established the Covid Rapid Response Team, a dedicated contact line and 24-hour response service that is fronted by the St Andrews Covid Helpdesk.
+The University has also established the Covid Rapid Response Team, a dedicated contact service that is fronted by the St Andrews Covid Helpdesk.

 Students and staff should notify the University's Covid Helpdesk of any of the following situations to help us manage the virus within the community:

 - are experiencing symptoms of what may be Covid-19

 - contacted by NHS Test and Protect tracing team

 - close contact with someone who tested positive for Covid-19

 - are currently self-isolating for any reason